 Assigned to a faculty advisor

-The Graduate coordinator will assign each graduate student to an grad advisor (major professor), who is a full-time HETM graduate faculty member.
+The Graduate coordinator will assign each graduate student to an advisor (major professor), who is a full-time CMHT faculty member.
 Faculty advisor will be the graduate student's first point-of-contact.

 Filing a Degree Plan